 – Based on this analysis, the observed clinical benefit of Tedopi® will determine the registration strategy to be implemented in a second step.

-Pancreatic cancer: OSE Immunotherapeutics is collaborating with the oncology cooperative group GERCOR, a network of 300 cancer centers in France dedicated to clinical trials in solid cancers, who sponsors a Phase 2 trial.
+Pancreatic cancer: OSE Immunotherapeutics is collaborating with the oncology cooperative group GERCOR, a network of 300 cancer centers in France dedicated to clinical trials in solid cancers which is sponsoring a phase 2 clinical trial as part of PRODIGE intergroup.